bjornmeansbear/sustainable-packaging/README.md

 To get a better mental grasp of this, it helps to try and take a "systems" approach to this.
 Here is what I mean by systems thinking: you must try to see (and find)  all the potential bits and pieces of a project at the outset and then design accordingly.
 That's more or less it -- understanding that everything is connected.

-You want to create a really far out boundary to look for connections and consequnces and synergies, etc. within.
-"If you want to bake an apple pie from scratch you must first invent the universe..." -- carl sagan.
+You want to create a really far out boundary to look for connections and consequnces and synergies, etc. within…

 This systems stuff is important!
 Both packaging and Sustainability -- really understanding sustainability -- involves grasping that too...
 Everything is connected!
 Everything is a system!